umutacar/DC/tex/README.md

   An element is either an atom or a group

-  A group is a preamble text followed by a sequence of atoms
+  A group is a preamble text followed by a sequence of atoms and tailtext.
+  Note that the tailtext belong to the sequence of atoms.

   An atom is a preamble text followed by \begin{atom}...\end{atom}